codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/cant-find-your-organization-repositories.md

 caption="Pick a repository empty list(click image to enlarge)"
 %}

-## 1. Navigate to your Github user settings page
+## 1. Navigate to your GitHub user settings page

 {:start="1"}
-1. Log in to Github using your credentials.
+1. Log in to GitHub using your credentials.

 {:start="1"}
 2. Navigate to your **Settings** page.